michael-cannon/edd-retroactive-licensing/readme.txt

 Please visit the [EDD Retroactive Licensing Knowledge Base](https://aihrus.zendesk.com/categories/20133716-Easy-Digital-Downloads-Retroactive-Licensing) for frequently asked questions, offering ideas, or getting support.

-If you want to contribute and I hope you do, visit the [EDD Retroactive Licensing Github repository](https://github.com/michael-cannon/edd-retroactive-licensing).

 == Installation ==